openvstorage/ovs-documentation/Openvstorage/Framework documentation/structure/framework.md

 All these attributes can be accessed the same way however:
 `DALObject.property`

+more information can be found [here](https://github.com/openvstorage/framework/blob/develop/docs/dal.md)

 #### Lists
 This is where the the comfortlayer on top of our sql DB becomes really handy.
-These lists contain logic to  gracefully implement SQL queries without having to worry about to much sql code.
+These lists contain logic to  gracefully implement arakoon queries.
 example:
 ```
 backends =  DataList(Backend, {'type': DataList.where_operator.AND,